kyma-project/rafter/katacoda-tutorials/step5.md

 This scenario shows how to use ConfigMaps as an alternative asset source in Rafter.
 You create a ConfigMap with three files, `file1.md`, `file2.js`, and `file3.yaml`.
-Then will create a Bucket CR and an Asset CR that points to the previously created ConfigMap.
+Then it will create a Bucket CR and an Asset CR that points to the previously created ConfigMap.
 By adding filtering to the Asset CR definition, Rafter will only upload the `.md` file from the ConfigMap content and upload it into the bucket.

 Follow these steps: